-In this article, we’re going to talk about the top ways to cross-sell more insurance.
+In this article, we’re going to talk about the best ways to cross sell insurance.

-The first approach you can do is to start cross-selling is the cross-sell immediately after the first sale.
+The first approach you can do is cross-sell immediately after the first sale.

 For example, many agents like to make a sale and get the business closed.
 Then, before they leave, they do the old “Colombo Close” as follows…